 Propaganda Vietnamese Bistro Restaurant

-Address: 21 Han Thuyen, Ben Nghe ward, district 1
+Address: 21 Han Thuyen, Ben Nghe Ward, District 1

 The Deck Saigon Restaurant

 The Deck Saigon is a restaurant and bar on the Saigon River, located in the Tay Thao Dien neighborhood.
 The restaurant attracts visitors with its romantic space, combined with elegant interior.
 The indoor area is always filled with light with glass windows.
-The courtyard seating is designed in a traditional style, with wooden floors over small fish ponds, water jars and plants such as bamboo and areca.
+The courtyard seating is designed in a traditional style, with wooden floors on small fish ponds, water jars and plants such as bamboo and areca.

 Vietnam House Restaurant